 by Harry Browne

-Probably not many Australians know of (the late) Harry Browne.
+Probably not many Australians know of Harry Browne.
 He was a writer, speaker, investment advisor and Presidential Candidate for the Libertarian Party in the US in 1996.
 Harry Browne was my first libertarian mentor.
 He introduced me to libertarian ideas and Austrian economics in 1970 with his prescient book How to Profit from the Coming Devaluation.
 This had led to a lifetime fascination and curiosity about the human potential when man is free, and about the unintended consequences of government intervention.
 Harry wrote several books; perhaps the most enduring, now out of print, is the classic How I Found Freedom in an Unfree World — if you can find a second-hand copy, snap it up.
-It’s a treasure for libertarians on how to live you life in relative freedom despite all the forces marshalled against you.
-This New Year’s Message came from Harry some years ago.
+It’s a treasure for libertarians on how to live your life in relative freedom despite all the forces marshalled against you.
+This New Year’s Message came from Harry some years ago, with some minor edits for Australian readers.

 The Resolution